metacpan/metacpan-cpan-extracted/distros/B/Business-CAMT/README.md

   * Download from CPAN: <ftp://ftp.cpan.org/pub/CPAN/authors/id/M/MA/MARKOV/>
   * Indexed from CPAN: <https://metacpan.org/release/Business-CAMT>

+## Installing

+When you install this Perl module, you will get both the perl5 module (which is the most efficient interface when you need to process many files) and the 'camt' program (script).

+To install the 'camt' command and the library, simply type

+   cpan -i Business::CAMT

+Then, read how it works:

+   man camt

 ## Development &rarr; Release

 Important to know, is that I use an extension on POD to write the manuals.